 Dry cleaning can be a pain the butt, not to mention super expensive, especially if you're wearing a lot of wool sweaters during the cold winter season.
 Thankfully, with a little time and effort, you can wash most of your "dry clean" or "dry clean only" clothing at home.

-Cotton, linens, and durable polyesters can be washed in the washing machine, so long as they are placed in a laundry mesh bag and set at the most gentle cycle using mild detergent and cold water.
+Cotton, linens, and durable polyesters can be washed in the washing machine, so long as they are placed in a laundry mesh bag and set at the most gentle cycle using a mild detergent and cold water.
 Hang dry immediately and definitely do not place in the dryer.

 - Don't Miss: How to Eliminate Static Cling Without Using Dryer Sheets

 - Don't Miss: 6 Easy Recipes for Removing Nasty Stains

 Wool, silk, and cotton material can be hand-washed using a mild detergent like this Woolite Delicates detergent.
 Be sure to dry clothing afterward by rolling garment between two layers of clean towels, then laying flat on a third clean towel afterward.

 Take note that some clothing materials should be dry-cleaned no matter what.
 This applies to fur, suede, taffeta, velvet, and any article of clothing with intricate stitching or beadwork.
-For that, you can purchase dry cleaning kits at the grocery store, which come with stain remover, dryer-activated cloths.
+For that, you can purchase dry cleaning kits, which come with stain remover and dryer-activated cloths.
 To use, you put your garments directly into the dryer with the cloth and let it work its magic.

 See more tips below.
 Click on image to enlarge.